 1) Who should attend the CAN DO® Program?

 Can Do MS seeks participation in the CAN DO Program from those who are motivated to learn strategies that will allow them to create positive changes in their lives.
 Participants should be in stable health, physically and emotionally, so the information presented can be incorporated into their lives.
 The CAN DO Program is not an appropriate choice during, or immediately following, an exacerbation or other medical or psychological trauma.
 Can Do MS reserves the right to deny participation in the CAN DO Program, or any part thereof, to anyone, participant, support partner or observer, who we believe is exhibiting or may exhibit behavior that is unsafe, disrupts or distracts from the educational mission of the program.

 Can Do MS does not discriminate on the basis of race, color, religion, creed, sexual orientation, national origin, age or disability in the administration of their acceptance or employment policies.
 However, if Can Do MS or any of its agents reasonably determines that a disability or other medical or psychological condition could lead to an inappropriate level of danger to the individual or others based upon particular activity, then that person may be ineligible for that particular workshop, assessment, or other portion of the CAN DO Program but would not be excluded from other opportunities offered by Can Do MS.

 2) What will I learn?
-View an informative 30 minute Q & A CAN DO Program webinar with Pat Kennedy (Can Do MS Nurse Educator & Programs Consultant) and past CAN DO Program participants (Kevin Walter and Dave Williams) highlighting the four day program and what you can expect.
+View an informative 30 minute Q & A CAN DO Program webinar with Pat Kennedy (Programs Consultant) and past CAN DO Program participants (Kevin Walter and Dave Williams) highlighting the four day program and what you can expect.

 3) Who should come as a support partner?